zechmeister/jade-quote/README.md

 ## Design & Architecture

 **Architecture**: Ports and adapters (Hexagonal) focusing on dependency-free domain layer.
 Business logic lives in pure, testable domain functions, with infrastructure (database, auth) adapters.
 More boilerplate, e.g. `QuoteService` needs a `QuoteRepo`, which is implemented by `PostgresQuoteRepo` but this makes adapters pluggable.
 Wiring up (Dependency Injection) for next via single `src/app/provide.ts`.

 **Database**: Drizzle ORM for type-safe queries and SQL migration generation for deployment.

-**Authentication**: Keycloak (enterprise OIDC/SSO) with NextAuth v5 for session management, user registration and role-based access control.
+**Authentication**: Keycloak (enterprise OIDC/SSO) with Auth.js for session management, user registration and role-based access control.
 A realm config for development with client, roles, seed users is checked in (`keycloak/jade-dev-realm.json`) and is imported on start up.

 Users are mirrored to local database on quote creation to enable filtering without Keycloak round-trips.
 Note: True BFF pattern would require server-side session storage (e.g. redis) to avoid JWT in cookies.
 Took time setting up, but login/registration out of the box.

 ### Next/Missing